AgnesNM/Angular/angularjs_recap/controllers/controllers_crash.md

 #### 1. Hierarchical Structure
 Scopes are organized in a hierarchical structure that mimics the DOM structure:

-_$rootScope_ sits at the top of the hierarchy (created when the application starts) Child scopes are created for controllers, certain directives, and other components Child scopes either inherit from their parent scope (prototypal inheritance) or create isolated scopes
+- _$rootScope_ sits at the top of the hierarchy (created when the application starts)
+- _Child scopes_ are created for controllers, certain directives, and other components.
+Child scopes either inherit from their parent scope (prototypal inheritance) or create isolated scopes

 ```javascript
 $rootScope